herowio/herow-sdk-backend/README.md

 # Redis interactions

 We massively use Redis as database.
-It contains dedicated keys as you can see above.
+You have to set a `REDIS_URL` env var to interact with. _(the default value is: redis://127.0.0.1)_

 ## identity key

 This key allows to match an SDK instance to a `client`.
-You can create any client as needed, a dedicated key for SDK Android and SDK iOS, etc.
+You can create any client as needed. **You should create a dedicated key for SDK Android and SDK iOS by client and by version**.
+By this way, you could "stop" easily a specific sdk for a given client.

 This part ensure that an untrusted SDK can not interact with your backend.